miamollie/plantnow/README.md

 ## todo

-store climate zone as cookie or in localstorage so no need to requery data
+- store climate zone as cookie or in localstorage so no need to requery

-- scrape zones again; try to find something for Polar zone...
-- map abc zones to koppen geiger zones ui
+  ui
 - material ui/ flip animation modals
-- proper error handling
+- proper error handling; needs lots of attention
 - move some API to context of apollo server
 - dataloader(if required..)
   - move other api calls to apollo server and add in context